loftwah/ubuntu-box/compose.md

-Below is an extensively expanded and more detailed version of the document.
-It incorporates additional context, best practices, a deeper explanation of how NGINX proxies traffic to backend services, usage scenarios for Locust load testing, and demonstrates network analysis with common tools.
-It also provides guidance on integrating various technologies and suggests approaches for scaling and improving the development workflow.

----

 # Comprehensive and Detailed Explanation of `docker-compose.yml`

 This document provides a thorough explanation of a Docker Compose setup that defines a service named **`ubuntu-box`**, which serves as a highly capable development environment.
 In addition, it covers various associated services and patterns, including how to route requests through an NGINX reverse proxy, how to load test using Locust, and how to integrate advanced networking tools for diagnostics and exploration.